 This list contains each and every shortcut you currently have assigned, so it's very useful to troubleshoot things.
 If you're a bit of a nerd, you can probably already see what a shortcut is controlling, just by looking at its name.

 By default, the list is organised per shortcut name.
 You can also sort it per value, which makes it really easy to spot double assigned shortcuts.
 These will be marked in red.

 You can delete a unwanted shortcut by hitting backspace or selecting Delete from the right-click menu.
 Bad shortcut.
 Bad.

 Resolume ships with a few default shortcut layouts that we think are kind of useful.
-Of course you're free to modify it how you see fit, or completely ignore it.
+Of course you're free to modify them how you see fit, or completely ignore them.
 Resolume is freedom.